veebch/boostbox/README.md

 # UX / Tools

-An evolving set of command line tools that with a bit of tenacity in remembering keyboard shortcuts, makes for an efficient workflow.
+An evolving set of command line tools that make for an efficient workflow.

 In no particular order: